Woolmers Estate offers colonial accommodation across six self-contained cottages in Longford, Tasmania.

-Four Free Settlers Cottages have been designed to appeal to groups of friends travelling together, couples and independent travellers.
+Four Free Settlers Cottages have been designed to appeal to groups of friends travelling together, couples and independent travelers.
 These cottages are in blocks of two with doors that may be opened to interconnect them if required.
 Each cottage has a wood burning heater plus electric heating and a self-contained kitchen.
 The cottages were once home to tradespeople who worked on the estate.

-Located an easy 25-minute drive south-west of Launceston (24 km), the estate gives a unique insight into early colonial life.
+Located an easy 25 minute drive south-west of Launceston (24 km), the estate gives a unique insight into early colonial life.

 AccreditationAustralian Tourism Accreditation COVID Safe